strautomator/core/README.md

 #### Users: FTP auto update

-The `strava.activities.ftpFromActivities()` should be triggered once a week for all users that have enabled the feature.
+The `strava.ftp.estimateFtp()` should be triggered once a week for all users that have enabled the feature.

 ### Users: disable failed recipes